michael2012z/BitBible/markdown/KJV/files/Gen.md

 15. And Jacob called the name of the place where God spake with him, Beth–el.

-16. And they journeyed from Beth–el; and there was but a little way to come to Ephrath: and Rachel travailed, and she had hard labour.a little…: Heb. a little piece of ground
+16. And they journeyed from Beth–el; and there was but a little way to come to Ephrath: and Rachel travailed, and she had hard labour.

 17. And it came to pass, when she was in hard labour, that the midwife said unto her, Fear not; thou shalt have this son also.

-18. And it came to pass, as her soul was in departing, (for she died) that she called his name Ben–oni: but his father called him Benjamin.Ben–oni: that is, The son of my sorrowBenjamin: that is, The son of the right hand
+18. And it came to pass, as her soul was in departing, (for she died) that she called his name Ben–oni: but his father called him Benjamin.

 19. And Rachel died, and was buried in the way to Ephrath, which is Beth–lehem.